loganrane/yogyata/content/about/index.md

 ---
 title: 'About Me'
-avatar: './arpit.jpg'
+avatar: './me.jpg'
 skills:
+  - JavaScript (ES6+)
+  - Vue
+  - Node.js
+  - SuiteScript
   - Python
-  - Deep Learning
-  - Flask
-  - Amazon Sagemaker
-  - TensorFlow
-  - Machine Learning
 ---

 Hello!
-I'm Arpit, a Data Scientist based in Ranchi, India.
+I'm Anmol, a software engineer based in Banglore, India.

-I enjoy wrangling with data, understanding their underlying voice & and the information they give.

-I'm an undergraduate student specializing in Computer Science and Engineering from [Birla Institute of Technology](https://bitmesra.ac.in/).
-I'm currently exploring the dimensions of AutoML.
+I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
+My goal is to always build products that provide pixel-perfect experiences.

+Shortly after graduating from [SRM University](https://www.srmist.edu.in/), I joined the engineering team at [ClearTax](https://www.cleartax.in/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

 Here are a few technologies I've been working with recently: